This is a very boring document, but don’t let it put you off.

 Transfers of information outside of the EU:

-As an international event, some of our volunteers are based in and outside of the EU.
+As an international event, some of our suppliers, sponsors and volunteers are based in and outside of the EU.
 Where we transfer information outside the EU, we’ll ensure appropriate safeguards are in place, for example our non-EU suppliers such as Google have self-certified as compliant with the EU-US privacy shield.

 Sensitive Personal Information